- Places to Explore

 - Fodor's Choice

 If Sisters looks as if you've stumbled into the Old West, that's entirely by design.
-The town fathers—or perhaps we should say "sisters"—strictly enforce 1800s-style architecture.
-Rustic cabins border a llama ranch on the edge of town.
-Western storefronts give way to galleries, a bakery occupies the former general store, and the town blacksmith's home now has a flower shop.
-Although its population remains under 2,000, Sisters increasingly attracts visitors as well as urban runaways who appreciate its tranquillity and charm.
+The town fathers—or perhaps we should say "sisters"—strictly enforce an 1800s-style architecture.
+Rustic cabins border a llama ranch on the edge of town, and you won't find a stoplight on any street.
+Western storefronts give way to galleries, the century-old hotel now houses a restaurant and bar, and a bakery occupies the former general store.
+Although its population is just a little more than 2,000, Sisters increasingly attracts visitors as well as urban runaways who appreciate its tranquility and charm.
 If you're driving over from the Willamette Valley, note how the weather seems to change to sunshine when you cross the Cascades at the Santiam Pass and begin descending toward the town.

 Black Butte, a perfectly conical cinder cone, rises to the northwest.
-The Metolius River/Camp Sherman area to the west is a special find for fly-fishermen as well as springtime wildflower lovers.
+The Metolius River/Camp Sherman area to the west is a special find for fly-fishermen and abounds with springtime wildflowers.

 Sisters at a Glance